mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 ## Reloading The Configuration

+**Note:** This command has been deprecated.
+Use the MaxScale REST API or the MaxAdmin `alter` commands to change configuration values at runtime.

 A command, _reload config_, is available that will cause MariaDB MaxScale to reload the maxscale.cnf configuration file.
 Note that not all configuration changes are taken into effect when the configuration is reloaded.
 Refer to